How to Apply/FAQs

 9. I'm a Chaperone/Child Minder - Can I apply?

 A Young Performer Support Specialist, like an Intimacy Coordinator, approaches the production from a story lead perspective working closely with the actors, the directors and their parents/guardians.
-The YPS finds a balance between creating and maintaining a safe/brave space for the child to work, while assisting them on delivering the performance that the director needs to tell the story.
+The YPS finds a balance between creating and maintaining a safe/brave space for the young person to work, while assisting them on delivering the performance that the director needs to tell the story.

-If you have a background in acting, performance coaching or similar, then up skilling to become a YPS might be possible.
+If you have a background in acting, performance coaching or similar, then up skilling to become a YPS is be possible.
 Please do reach out to the Safe Sets team if you would like to discuss your suitability.

 It is not the Young Performer Support Specialst's role to monitor working time, education, meal breaks etc. on set, an appropriately qualified Chaperone or Child Minder should fulfil these duties.
 The YPS does have a duty of care however, and would flag if they felt there were any issues arising on set if these needs weren't being met.